-4.4.1 Person-Based Ratio Estimates Relative to Persons with Outpatient Visits where
+4.4.1 Person-Based Ratio Estimates Relative to Persons with Outpatient Visit Events where

 This file may be used to derive person-based ratio estimates.
-However, when calculating ratio estimates where the denominator is at person-level, care should be taken to properly define and estimate the unit of analysis as person-level.
+However, when calculating ratio estimates where the denominator is at the person level, care should be taken to properly define and estimate the unit of analysis as person-level.
 For example, the mean expense for persons with outpatient visits is estimated as,

-$(\sum W_i Z_i)/(\sum W_i)$ across all unique persons i on this file (5)
+$$(\sum W_i Z_i)/(\sum W_i)$$ across all unique persons i on this file (5)

-W_i is the sampling weight (PERWT99F) for person i and $Z_i = \sum OPXP99X_i$ across all outpatient visits for person i.
+W{i} is the sampling weight (PERWT00F) for person i and

+$Z_i = \sum OPXP00X_i$ across all outpatient visits for person i.